Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Introduction

-We establish in Proposition \ref{prop:pointwise_levy} a new proof of the multifractal spectrum \eqref{eq:spectrum_levy} which does not require Assumption \eqref{eq:hyp_jaffard}.
-We observe that results obtained in \cite{Durand(2009)} on Hausdorff $g$-measure are also extended using this method.
+In this work, we first establish in Proposition \ref{prop:pointwise_levy} a new proof of the multifractal spectrum~\eqref{eq:spectrum_levy} which does not require Assumption~\eqref{eq:hyp_jaffard}.
+Results obtained by \citet{Durand-2009} on Hausdorff $g$-measure are also indirectly extended using this method.